arnog/mathlive/tutorials/CONFIG.md

 ---
 **`config.smartFence=true`**:`boolean`

-If true, when an open fence is entered via `typedText()` it will generate a contextually appropriate markup, for example using `\left...\right` if applicable.
+If `true`, when an open fence is entered via `typedText()` it will generate a contextually appropriate markup, for example using `\left...\right` if applicable.

-If false, the literal value of the character will be inserted instead.
+If `false`, the literal value of the character will be inserted instead.

 ---
+**`config.removeExtraneousParentheses=true`**:`boolean`

+If `true`, extra parentheses around a numerator or denominator are removed automatically.

+---
 **`config.ignoreSpacebarInMathMode=true`**:`boolean`

-If true, when the
-spacebar is pressed, no space is inserted.
+If `true`, when the spacebar is pressed, no space is inserted.

-If false, a space is inserted when the spacebar is pressed.
+If `false`, a space is inserted when the spacebar is pressed.

 ---